plain-JavaScript/awesome-list/README.md

 ### Reference ~ Wikimedia Foundation projects relating to JavaScript

-It's often worth starting any search on any topic by looking at what is available in thw Wikimedia "movement".
-Sp, here we go with a first look at JavaScript.
+It's often worth starting any search on any topic by looking at what is available in the Wikimedia "movement".
+So, here we go with a first look at JavaScript.

 ### Wikimedia ~ https://Wikimedia.org